Tantre Farm CSA Newsletter

 Thank you for buying locally and seasonally.
 We wish you a safe, healthy, and enjoyable Thanksgiving!

 –Deb, Richard & the 2019 Tantre Farm Crew

 Need some help for holidays?
 Harvest Kitchen is cooking up a fantastic Thanksgiving feast featuring local birds, local produce, and tempting pumpkin and pecan pies.
 Supplement your holiday meal or let Harvest Kitchen take care of everything you need.
 Also, be sure and check out Harvest Kitchen’s website at http://harvest-kitchen.com, if you’re interested in fresh, delicious, farm to table meals delivered right to your door or some other convenient location.
 Just check on the various meal plan options or gift cards.

 Thanksgiving turkeys are available to order from Two Tracks Acres, a 10 acre farm in Grass Lake, Michigan.
 These are free-range, broad-breasted white turkeys that range 11-22 pounds.
 Turkeys are $4.50/lb, and are fresh (not frozen) with on farm pickup the Tuesday before Thanksgiving.
 Contact Stephanie Willette at email@example.com or visit the website www.twotracksacres.com.

 WHAT’S PART OF YOUR SHARE?

-BEETS (Red Ace): This beet variety will be in a mixed net bag of topless roots; round, smooth, deep red roots with sweet flavor when eaten raw or cooked.
+BEETS (Red Ace): You will receive these roots in a mixed net bag with celeriac.
+These round, smooth, deep red topless roots with sweet flavor when eaten raw or cooked.